 The nature and timing of such reviews vary in accordance with the circumstances at a given institution.
 If an institution undergoes a substantive change or if at any time its educational effectiveness is seriously questioned, the Commission reserves the right to review that institution’s accreditation without regard to any previously indicated time pattern.

-Submitting Reports to the Commission: Institutions are asked to follow the Guidelines for formatting documents to be submitted to the NEASC Commission on Institutions of Higher Education when preparing documents for Commission review.
+Submitting Reports to the Commission: Institutions are asked to follow the Guidelines for formatting documents to be submitted to the New England Commission of Higher Education (NECHE) when preparing documents for Commission review.
 As noted in the Guidelines, the Commission requests an electronic copy (single, searchable pdf file) and four paper copies of all reports.
 Reports should be single-spaced, paginated, and printed on both sides of the page.
 Lengthy reports should be bound as simply as possible, preferably not in binders.
 All reports under 50 pages should be unstapled and unbound.

 Specific report-preparation guidelines and required forms for institutional reports are available through the menu on the left.
 Questions about report preparation may be directed to any member of the Commission staff.

 Reports to the Commission are confidential.
 The Commission encourages institutions to make them widely available.